LSEG-API-Samples/Article.EMA.Java.ChainExpander/README.md

 * [Solution Code](#solution-code)

 ## <a id="overview"></a>Overview
 This project is one of the many learning materials published by Refinitiv to help developers learning Refinitiv APIs.
-It contains two Java example applications and the _ValueAddObjectsForEMA_ example library that demonstrate the different concepts explained in the [Simple Chain objects for EMA](https://developers.refinitiv.com/article/simple-chain-objects-ema-part-1) article published on the [Refinitiv Developer Community portal](https://developers.refinitiv.com).
+It contains two Java example applications and the _ValueAddObjectsForEMA_ example library that demonstrate the different concepts explained in the [Simple Chain objects for EMA](https://developers.refinitiv.com/en/article-catalog/article/simple-chain-objects-ema-part-1) article published on the [Refinitiv Developer Community portal](https://developers.refinitiv.com).
 These applications are based on the Java edition of the Enterprise Message API that is one of the APIs of the Refinitiv Real-Time SDK.
-Please consult this [Refinitiv Real-Time SDK page](https://developers.refinitiv.com/elektron/elektron-sdk-java) for learning materials and documentation about this API.
+Please consult this [Refinitiv Real-Time SDK page](https://developers.refinitiv.com/en/api-catalog/refinitiv-real-time-opnsrc/rt-sdk-java) for learning materials and documentation about this API.

 For any question or comment related to this article please use the _ADD YOUR COMMENT_ section at the bottom of this page or post a question on the [EMA Q&A Forum](https://community.developers.refinitiv.com/spaces/72/index.html) of the Developer Community.

-_**Note:** To be able to ask questions and to benefit from the full content available on the [TR Developer Community portal](https://developers.refinitiv.com) we recommend you to [register here](https://login.refinitiv.com/iamui/UI/createUser?app_id=DevPlatform&realm=DevPlatform) or [login here]( https://developers.refinitiv.com/iam/login?destination_path=Lw%3D%3D)._
+_**Note:** To be able to ask questions and to benefit from the full content available on the [Refinitiv Developer Community portal](https://developers.refinitiv.com) we recommend you to [register here](https://developers.refinitiv.com/en/register)._

 ## <a id="disclaimer"></a>Disclaimer
 The example applications presented here and the _ValueAddObjectsForEMA_ example library have been written by Refinitiv for the only purpose of illustrating articles published on the Refinitiv Developer Community.
 These example applications and the _ValueAddObjectsForEMA_ example library have not been tested for a usage in production environments.
 Refinitiv cannot be held responsible for any issues that may happen if these example applications, the _ValueAddObjectsForEMA_ library or the related source code is used in production or any other client environment.